 Jim Parsons is the Director of the Substance Use and Mental Health Program at the Vera Institute of Justice and Principal Investigator in Vera’s International Indicators Group.
 Among other projects, he is currently directing research on the impact of recent reforms to drug law sentencing policies in New York City, developing research-led jail reentry initiatives in New York and Los Angeles, and working with criminal justice and behavioral health agencies in Washington, D.C., to inform the provision of forensic substance use and mental health treatment services.
 Jim’s international work includes a project for the United Nations to develop and test indicators of justice system performance for use in post-conflict settings, and a long-term initiative to develop and evaluate justice system reform projects in China.
 Jim has published on empirical research methods for improving justice systems, jail reentry services, the use of indicators to evaluate justice system performance, and public health interventions targeting substance users.

-Don Stemen is an Assistant Professor in the Department of Criminal Justice at Loyola University Chicago.
+Dr. Don Stemen is an Associate Professor in the Department of Criminal Justice and Criminology at Loyola University Chicago.
+As MFJ’s Director of Research & Analytics, Don is responsible for shaping MFJ’s research agenda, heightening its real-world impact, strengthening its research funding base, and promoting and sustaining collaboration with MFJ’s government and private partners.
 Prior to joining Loyola in 2007, he was the Director of Research for Sentencing and Corrections at the Vera Institute of Justice.
 His research explores the innovation and diffusion of sentencing and corrections policies in the United States, the macro-level intersection between sentencing policies and imprisonment, and the micro-level impact of sentencing policies on the use of discretion.
-He is currently the principal investigator on a National Institute of Justice funded project examining the decision-making processes of prosecutors and the impact of legal and extra-legal factors on prosecutorial outcomes.
+He has completed numerous federally-funded and foundation-funded projects examining the effects of sentencing policies on incarceration rates in the United States, the impact of mandatory treatment and probation programs on recidivism, and the decision-making processes of prosecutors.

 John Jay College, New York